EquityTeam Gold Logo Silver Text

 Use Accelerated Depreciation Strategies

-Landlords who purchase new appliances, furniture, or equipment may benefit from Section 179 or bonus depreciation.
+Real estate investors who purchase new appliances, furniture, or equipment may benefit from Section 179 or bonus depreciation.
 These strategies allow you to deduct the full cost of qualified assets in the year they are placed in service, instead of spreading the cost over several years.

 Be sure to check with your tax professional to ensure you meet all requirements and apply these deductions correctly.